pralayaPanta/AI-900/2-ComputerVision.md

 # Fundamental of Computer Vision

 Area of AI focusing on creating solutions that enable AI applications to see the world and make sense of it.
+- Algorithms:
+    - convolutional neural network CNN
+    - recurrent neural network RNN

 ##### Review Computer vision models
 - _image classification_ - classify images based on contents
 - _object detection_ - classify individual objects within an image and and identify their location with a bounding box.
+    - information
+        - bounding box
+        - class name
+        - probability score
 - _semantic segmentation_ - classify individual pixels
     - provides the ability to classify individual pixels in an image depending on the object that they represent.
 - _image analysis_ - model to extract information from images
+      - example: an employee sitting at a desk in office
 - _face detection and recognition_ - locates human faces in an image
 - _optioncal character recognition OCR_ - detect and read text in images